timopaehrisch/pyBTCProxy/README.md

 To start pyBTCProxy, simply execute the following command:

 ```
-python3 pyBTCProxy.py
+python3 startProxy.py
 ```

 ### systemd script

-If you wish to start pyBTCProxy during system startup, create a file named /etc/systemd/system/pybtcproxy.service and include the following content:
+If you wish to start pyBTCProxy via systemd, create a file named /etc/systemd/system/pybtcproxy.service and include the following content:

 ```
 [Unit]